Notebooks and Learning Path¶

 20_state_preparation.ipynb |

-Preparing Qiskit states from RQM spinors |
+Preparing quantum states from RQM spinors |

 21_gate_construction.ipynb |

-Building custom gates from SU(2) matrices |
+Building circuits from SU(2) matrices |

 22_simulation_and_results.ipynb |